A-Hamilton/calcchain/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the `LICENSE` file for details (if one exists, otherwise assume MIT or check with the author).
+This project is licensed under the MIT License - see the `LICENSE` file for details

 ## 🙏 Acknowledgements